-Movement in Crisis Protocol usually uses movement tools.
-There are three kinds of these tools: Short (3), Medium (1), and Long (1).
-When a character moves, it uses the movement tool that matches its Speed stat or a smaller one.
+Movement in Crisis Protocol usually uses Movement Tools.
+There are three kinds of these tools: Short ($\textcircled{\bullet}$), Medium ($\textcircled{\bullet}$), and Long ($\textcircled{\bullet}$).
+When a character Advances, it uses the Movement Tool that matches its Speed stat or a smaller one.

-Captain America maneuvers around a car to get into position to attack Baron Zemo.
-He can do this by bending the pivot point on the movement tool.
+Baron Helmut Zemo maneuvers around a car to get into position for his next action.
+He can do this by bending the pivot point on the Movement Tool.

 Overlapping is when character bases and terrain features take up all or some of the same space.
 If an effect would cause two or more characters' bases to overlap, the character can't end a movement there.
-A character cannot end a movement with its base partially overlapping a terrain feature - its base must be entirely on top of or not overlapping the terrain feature to end its movement.
-If a character is thrown or pushed and would end that movement overlapping another character's base or a terrain feature, it stops along the movement tool at the last position that was not overlapping a character's base or a terrain feature.
-If a character's miniature or base can't physically fit and balance on top of a terrain feature, the character can't end a movement there.
+A character cannot end a movement with its base partially overlapping a terrain feature-its base must be entirely on top of or not overlapping the terrain feature to end its movement.
+If a character is Thrown or Pushed and would end that movement overlapping another character's base or a terrain feature, it stops along the Movement Tool at the last position that was not overlapping a character's base or a terrain feature.
+If a character's miniature or base can't physically fit and balance in a location, the character cannot end a movement there.

 A character can never move off of the battlefield.
-If a throw or push would cause a character's base to move off the table, the character stops that movement at the last place it could stop while following the movement rules.
+If a Throw or Push would cause a character's base to move off the table, the character stops that movement at the last place it could stop while following the movement rules.